-5.2-2 Doctors of dental surgery may initiate the admission of a patient; however, the admitting dentist is responsible for arranging for a physician member of the Staff with appropriate privileges to assume overall responsibility for the medical care of such patient.
+5.2-2 Doctors of dental surgery may initiate the admission of a patient; however, the admitting dentist is responsible for arranging for a physician member of the Staff with appropriate Privileges to assume overall responsibility for the medical care of such patient unless the doctor of dental surgery also is a medical doctor and has the appropriate privileges to oversee the patient's medical care.
 The admitting doctor of dental surgery is responsible for that part of the history and physical examination that is related to dentistry.